not another sunday

 brown sugar

-rounder and less burnt than caramel. a comforting base note in brazilian naturals.taste it in: rwanda, brazil, el salvador
+rounder and less burnt than caramel. a comforting base note in brazilian naturals.taste it in: rwanda, brazil, mexico, el salvador

 honey